ryanlintott/SSVEP_keyboard/README.md

 with a string explaining the use:
 Microphone data used as an input for EEG data from the BCI device

+You should probably add this one with a string description while you're there.
+It prevents other potential build errors.
+NSCameraUsageDescription

 ### To Do